paradedb/paradedb/pg_analytics/README.md

 ## Benchmarks

-To run benchmarks locally, first enter the `pg_columnar/` directory before running `cargo clickbench`.
-This runs a minified version of the ClickBench benchmark suite on `pg_columnar`.
+To run benchmarks locally, first enter the `pg_analytics/` directory before running `cargo clickbench`.
+This runs a minified version of the ClickBench benchmark suite on `pg_analytics`.